This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 - Quick + convenient: You can blend one in under 5 minutes—and take it on the go.

-Save this Recipe for Later!
+Save Recipe for Later!

 Enter your info below and I’ll send it straight to your inbox to save for later.

-The key to transforming your smoothie from a snack into a satisfying meal?
+The key to transforming your smoothie recipes from a snack into a satisfying meal?
 Balance.
-When you include all three, your body feels nourished, your cravings stay quiet, and your blood sugar stays balanced.
+When you include the following three components, your body feels nourished, your cravings stay quiet, and your blood sugar stays balanced.
 A true meal replacement smoothie needs:

 - Fiber (from fruits, veggies, or oats)